wafadje/Python-Problem-Solving/Projects/RPG-Battle/README.md

 # RPG Battle
-This is a simple RPG Battle using Python 3  :video_game:
+A simple RPG Battle using Python 3  :video_game: